 The GeoCorps program helps geoscientists engage their skills in addressing the scientific and resource management needs of America's public lands.
 The program coordinates paid, short-term geoscience projects with professionals at the U.S. Forest Service and Bureau of Land Management, in order to complete geoscience-related work that might not otherwise be possible.
 GeoCorps projects offer unique experiences to grow professionally, complete meaningful work, and increase the number of geoscientists on the ground advancing the management, research, education and outreach, and stewardship of geologic resources nationwide.

 - Increase the number of geoscientists conducting education, research, and resource management projects on America's public lands;

-- Enhance resource managers' and policy makers' geoscience knowledge so that better decisions can be made regarding the management of natural resources and mitigation of geological hazards;
+- Enhance the geoscience knowledge available to resource managers and policy makers so better decisions can be made regarding the management of natural resources and mitigation of geological hazards;

-- Provide hands-on geoscience experience and internships for students who are working toward careers in industry, academia, or land management;
+- Provide hands-on geoscience experience and internships for aspiring professionals who are working toward careers in industry, academia, or land management;

 - Raise the public's knowledge and awareness of the value of geoscience resources on public lands;

 - Instill a public land ethic in current and future generations of geoscientists by having the opportunity to learn and understand federal land management;

 - Enhance the diversity of geoscientists working on America's public lands.